WICG/webpackage/js/bundle/README.md

 Chrome (104+) supports [`<script type=webbundle>`](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md).

 ## Release Notes

+### 0.0.8
+- Now `wbn` package provides both ES modules and CommonJS exports.
+- Dependency on the Node.js API has been removed from the `wbn` module, making it easier to use the module in browsers.

 ### 0.0.7
 - Now BundleBuilder accepts relative resource URLs.
 Relative URLs can be used in [`<script type=webbundle>`](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) where relative URLs are resolved using the bundle's URL as base URL.